frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 has performed many miracles; some of them spiritual, many physical.
 The cures and the miracles are almost numberless.

-I met an Australian missionary in Japan.
+I met an Australian missionary \[Paul Glynn\] in Japan.
 (I was in Japan, I met him in Singapore many years ago.)
 He wrote a book about Lourdes.
 It\'s a rather interesting book.
 It was called *Healing Fire from Frozen Earth.*

 It was like a modern history of Lourdes, written in a very secular way, for a very secular readership of the 21st century, but with very cogent